jahunter33/PCO-Service-Builder/README.md

 ## Configuring Priorities

-To modify the priority of a particular band member or player, you need to edit the preferences.json file located in the project root.
+To modify the priority of a particular band member or player, you need to edit the preferences.json file located in the `data` folder in the server directory.
 This file contains each person's unique identifier and their associated priority level.

 Here's a sample structure: